ropg/HotButton/README.md

 ### Simplest usage

 If you just need any old button library, HotButton is just fine for that.
-Simply do:
+Install HotButton with the library manager and then simply do:

 ```cpp
 #include <HotButton.h>